 On December 22, 2017, the Tax Cuts and Jobs Act (the "Act") was signed into law.
 Among its numerous changes to the Internal Revenue Code, the Act allowed companies with existing alternative minimum tax credit ("MTC") carryforwards as of December 31, 2017 to receive refunds of the credits in tax years after 2017 and before 2022 in an amount equal to 50% (100% in 2021) of the excess MTC over the amount of the credit allowable for the year against regular tax liability.
-As a result of the Act's provision allowing for the refund of MTC, the Company has recorded \$970,000 as a long-term receivable and \$970,000 as a current receivable as of December 31, 2018 and March 31, 2019.
+As a result of the Act's provision allowing for the refund of MTC, the Company had recorded \$485,000 as a long-term receivable and \$485,000 as a current receivable as of December 31, 2019.
+As a result of provision in the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") that was signed into law on March 27, 2020, the Company was able to reclassify the remaining long-term receivable of \$485,000 as a current receivable as of March 31, 2020.

-The Act also provides for an indefinite carryforward period for net operating losses generated after 2017 and limits annual utilization to 80% of taxable income.
+The CARES Act also provides for an indefinite carryforward period and 5 year carryback period for net operating losses generated after 2017 but before 2021 and removes the annual utilization limit of 80% of taxable income and allows the net operating losses to offset 100% of taxable income during this period.
 Net operating losses generated prior to 2018 continue to be carried forward for 20 years and have no 80% limitation on utilization.